ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Choosing disk for partitioning](images/g020/debian_vm_install_os_installer_disk_partitioning_choose_drive.webp "Choosing disk for partitioning")

-    There is only one disk attached to this VM, so there's no other option but the one shown.
+    There is only one disk attached to this VM, so there is no other option but the one shown.

 22. Next, the installer asks you which partition schema you want to apply:

     ![Choosing the partition schema to apply on the VM storage](images/g020/debian_vm_install_os_installer_disk_partitioning_schema_setup.webp "Choosing the partition schema to apply on the VM storage")

-    This VM is going to be a template for servers, so you shouldn't ever need to mount a separate partition for the `home` directory.
+    This VM is going to be a template for servers, so you should never need to mount a separate partition for the `home` directory.
 Something else could be said about directories like `var` or `srv`, or even the swap, whose contents can potentially grow notably.
 But, since you can increase the size of the VM's storage easily from Proxmox VE, just leave the default highlighted option and press `Enter`.

-23. The next screen is the confirmation of the disk partitioning you've setup in the previous steps:
+23. The next screen is the confirmation of the disk partitioning you have setup in the previous steps:

     ![Disk partitioning confirmation screen](images/g020/debian_vm_install_os_installer_disk_partitioning_confirmation.webp "Disk partitioning confirmation screen")